 Why would you give up?
 Because the system should work failure-proof and trustworthy.
 The number of variables and possible different problems with connecting machines to the network, data transfer, etc., could make it fallible.
 Consequently, people would stop trusting the system or still use different control methods, such as paper notebooks.
 After all, this is not the result you desired to achieve.

-Grab an mp3 to listen about connecting machines to manufacturing control system.
+Grab an mp3 to listen about connecting machines to the manufacturing control system.

 Try Prodio without any commitments – you have 14 days to check all of its functions in practice.
 After your trial period ends, you can leave your account or continue work as our Client.